clif-consortium/project-template/README.md

 ## Expected Results

 Describe the output of the analysis.
+The final project results should be saved in the [`output/final`](output/README.md) directory.

 ## Detailed Instructions for running the project